(Cumbria Way. 14th March 2014 – 14 miles)

 As I approached the Pike

 cloud rushed up the valley behind me.
-I scurried on hoping to reach the summit before it could be smudged out.
+I speeded up hoping to reach the summit before it could be smudged out.

-I was still walking on a north compass bearing and soon dipped below the cloud and got my first glimpse of Caldbeck.
+I was still walking on a northerly compass bearing and soon dipped below the cloud and got my first glimpse of Caldbeck.
 It was 2.30.

 I regained the main path

-and a little later was back amongst habitation and at the joining of the eastern and western ways.
+and a little later was back amongst habitation and at the joining of the eastern and western alternative routes.

 My stop for the night was ‘The Old Rectory’ – my favourite B&B of this holiday.
 Anne and Tim made me very welcome indeed and I sat in their kitchen drinking tea, eating cake, chatting and gently steaming.